IftachSadeh/ANNZ/README.md

 ---

 The example scripts use the data stored in `examples/data/` as the input for training, validation and evaluation.
-The data for the regression examples (`examples/data/photoZ/`) were derived from the [catalogues](http://www.sdss3.org/dr10/spectro/spectro_access.php).
-These include spectroscopic data, taken with the Baryon Oscillation Spectroscopic Survey (BOSS).
+The data for the regression examples (`examples/data/photoZ/`) were derived from [these catalogues](http://www.sdss3.org/dr10/spectro/spectro_access.php).
+The latter include spectroscopic data taken with the Baryon Oscillation Spectroscopic Survey (BOSS).
 The data for classification (`examples/data/sgSeparation/`) were derived from the Sloan Digital Sky Survey (SDSS) dataset, following the procedure used by [Vasconcellos et al., (2010)](http://arxiv.org/abs/1011.1951).
 (Please also see [SDSS](https://www.sdss3.org/collaboration/boiler-plate.php).)

 ---